elliott-turner/honey-badger-dont-care/README.md

 ![gui window](readme/pybullet_gui_screenshot.png)

 ## Matplotlib Graph
-A matplotlib graph window will also open and displays live pitch data.
-Data points are recorded every 5 simulation steps and only the most recent 25 recorded data points are displayed at any given time.
+A matplotlib graph window will also open and displays live data.
+Data points are recorded every simulation step and only the most recent 100 data points are saved and displayed at any given time.
 An example of what this window looks like can be seen below...
 ![matplotlib figure](readme/graph_screenshot.png)